AlienBob93/raspberry-pi-GPIO/README.md

 First you need to creat a twitter app, see https://dev.twitter.com/apps/new Then you should take your credentials, rename the file config.ini.dist to config.ini and enter your twitter app tokens in the file:

     OAUTH_TOKEN=xxxxxx-xxxxxxxxxxxxxxxxxxxxxxxxxx
     OAUTH_SECRET=xxxxxxxxxxxxxx
     CONSUMER_KEY=xxxxxxxxxxxxxx
     CONSUMER_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Now you need to setup your pyhton environment.

 You will need the folowing libs:

-RPi.GPIO - This is the library that comunicates with your raspberry pi thru gpio, if you already used arduino and the wiring language you will be familiar with this.
+RPi.GPIO: This is the library that comunicates with your raspberry pi thru gpio, if you already used arduino and the wiring language you will be familiar with this.

-Tweepy - Python Twitter Library, basycaly it helps you with the authentication and twitter api.
+Tweepy: Python Twitter Library, basycaly it helps you with the authentication and twitter api.

 I also used a lib from Adafruit, the Adafruit_CharLCD, this is for the LCD.
 This is the Adafruit_CharLCD.py file, no need to install.